-Use your education to show that you have the knowledge to land the job.
+Use your education to show you have the knowledge to land the job

-Your education is an essential detail to include on your resume, as it indicates that you are trained in your field.
-Even if your formal education is not directly related to your current career path (perhaps you made a career change, for instance), it is still worthwhile to show that you succeeded in a high-level learning environment.
+Your education is an essential detail to include on your resume, as it indicates that you're trained in your field.
+Even if your formal education isn't directly related to your current career path (perhaps you made a career change, for instance), it's still worthwhile to show that you succeeded in a high-level learning environment.

 As with much of resume writing, the content and format of your resume Education section is fluid and will depend on where you are in your career.
 Still, it's important that you get it right to prove you're qualified for the job you want.

-What to include in the Education section of a resume
+What to include under Education on a resume

 1. Degree earned